 If you wish to be at the center of entertainment during Full Moon Party, you should choose accommodation on the busiest Haad Rin Beach.
 If partying is not your thing, stay in a hotel on one of secluded beaches in Koh Phangan - there are plenty of them in this beatiful island.
 For finding a place to stay in Koh Phangan check Hotels in Koh Phangan on Booking.com or Hotels in Koh Phangan on Agoda.com.

 Ferries to Koh Phangan

 You can get to Koh Phangan only by boat.
-There are more than enough ferries going to Koh Phangan from Koh Samui, Koh Tao and Surat Thani.
+There are plenty of ferries going to Koh Phangan from Koh Samui, Koh Tao and Surat Thani.
 Ferry schedule can be found and tickets can be booked here:

 Buses to Koh Phangan

-For reaching Koh Phangan, you need to take a bus from Bangkok to Chumphon or from Bangkok to Surat Thani.
-There are regular bus services from Bangkok’s Southern (Sai Tai Mai) Bus Terminal to both Chumphon or Surat Thani.
-Buying a combined bus and ferry ticket usually a good option.
+For reaching Koh Phangan, you need to take a bus to Chumphon or Surat Thani.
+There are regular bus services from Bangkok Southern (Sai Tai Mai) Bus Terminal to both these cities.
+For bus schedule and tickets check:

 Trains to Koh Phangan